 Yet not all stories are equal.
 Simply telling a story that may elicit some emotion does not guarantee its efficacy.
-Tony sat down with his dear friend Peter Guber, the Chairman and CEO of Mandalay Entertainment, whose films have earned over $3 billion worldwide and 50 Academy Award nominations, to discuss the inherent power and ability a story has to shape the lives of others.
+Tony sat down with his dear friend Peter Guber, the Chairman and CEO of Mandalay Entertainment, whose films have earned over $3 billion worldwide and 50 Academy Award nominations, to discuss the power of a great story and its ability to shape the lives of others.
 Here’s what Peter had to say:

-The next step in utilizing the power of storytelling is that you must be authentic.
-People have a sensitive radar when it comes to those trying to manipulate or take advantage of a situation.
+The next step in utilizing the power of storytelling is remaining authentic.
+People have a sensitive radar when it comes to those trying to manipulate or take advantage of a situation and no one wants to feel they are not in charge of their own emotions.
 In fact, rather than focusing on what you want to get out of telling the story, you must shift your focus to how you are going to serve your audience.
-It’s a pure intention, where you are truly focused on improving or enhancing their lives.
-When you use the power of story to empower others, you create a solid brand for your company based on value.
+It’s a pure intention where you are truly focused on improving or enhancing their lives.
+As Tony often says, the secret to living is giving.
+When you use the power of a great story to empower others, you create a solid brand for your company based on value.
 Once you’ve established this, it’s easy to convert more customers into raving fans and achieve huge growth.

-Peter goes on to give the advice: “Be interested, not interesting, or else the audience will never take it in.”
-Keeping in mind that the power of story is not a monologue but a dialogue helps you give your audience proprietorship.
+Peter goes on to give the advice, “Be interested, not interesting, or else the audience will never take it in.”
+Keeping in mind that the power of storytelling is not a monologue but a dialogue helps you give your audience proprietorship.
 They become emotional owners of the story you are telling.
 Then they become advocates – of your product, your service, your business, your brand.
-But you can’t get there unless you have a generous goal and listen actively.
+But you can’t get there unless you have a generous goal and listen deeply.
 Remember, you must focus on sharing – not selling – or your customers will tune out.

 Know when to stop

 Lastly, you must know when to move on.
 Don’t just fire information at an audience if the environment isn’t right.
-Assess the situation.
-There is a right and a wrong time for every message and the power of story is not always appropriate.
-That may mean you will have to find a way to change your audience’s state before you can share the power of a good story – or it might mean you have to hold off altogether, because if they’re not in a prime state to listen to your story, then it’ll fall flat and fail to resonate within them.
+Assess the situation and see if the time is right for the power of a single story and the message it will convey.
+That may mean you will have to find a way to change your audience’s state before you can share the power of a great story – or it might mean you have to hold off altogether.
+If your audience is not in a prime state to listen to your story, then it’ll fall flat and fail to resonate within them.

-Sometimes the way to get through to an audience is not by sharing a story – no matter how powerful it may be.
-In some circumstances, you need to first listen deeply to get to know your audience better.
+Sometimes the way to get through to an audience is not to start off by sharing a story – no matter how powerful it may be.
+In some circumstances, you need to first listen to get to know your audience better and form a connection.
 Once you understand what they truly need, you can craft your story to meet that need.
 Don’t think the power of storytelling will get you off the hook in the listening department, however – you need to recognize moments of opportunity where you can keep your mouth shut and your ears open to learn about your customers’ stories and how you can best serve them, too.